AusClimateService/plotting_maps/README.md

 This work was developed with advice from ACS, CSIRO, BOM scientists, ACS communication teams, and stakeholders.

 This repo has been developed by Gen Tolhurst (gentolhurst@gmail.com or Gen.Tolhurst@bom.gov.au) and supervised by Mitch Black (Mitchell.Black@bom.gov.au).
-Work has been undertaken from May 2024 to December 2024.\
+Work has been undertaken from May 2024 to Feburary 2025.\
 Funded by ACS.